concordion/concordion-website/instrumenting.md

     [_add_]: - "#z=add(#x, #y)"

 ##### Verify Rows
-The verifyRows command is specified in the first table header column, followed by the command for that column (if any), with the commands for each column of the table specified in the relevant table header column.
+The `verify-rows` command is specified in the first table header column, followed by the command for that column (if any), with the commands for each column of the table specified in the relevant table header column.

     |[_check GST_][][Sub Total][]|[GST][]|
     | -------------------------- | ----: |
     |                         100|     15|
     |                          20|      2|

-    [_check GST_]: - "c:verifyRows=#detail:getInvoiceDetails()"
+    [_check GST_]: - "c:verify-rows=#detail:getInvoiceDetails()"
     [Sub Total]:   - "?=#detail.subTotal"
     [GST]:         - "?=#detail.gst"